 There are two main ways to install Windows 10: upgrade or clean install.
 You can upgrade a Windows 7 or Windows 8 machine to Windows 10.
-You can migrate the user's data and information from a Windows XP machine, but there is no direct upgrade option.
+You can't upgrade Windows XP to Windows 10.

 After the Windows 10 installation is complete, you'll want to make sure all updates and service packs are installed.
 You can use Windows Update to complete that task.